easysoftware/developer-portal-devs/docs/Others/EasyProject-Terminology.md

 # EasyProject Terminology

-*In this article we try to explain the most common business-related words in the company*
+*In this article we try to explain the most common business-related words in the company.*

 ---